 When it comes to roles and role models, the role model of a mother or a prominent female figure from childhood is a style and femininity trigger only for generations over 35 y.o..
 Younger generations form and reform their feminine style mainly through interactions related to social life and cultural development, with references more to ways of interaction outside the family.

-According to the study, of the multiple roles a woman takes on throughout her life, the role of mother is defining from both a female and male perspective for generations 35+.
+According to the study of the multiple roles a woman takes on throughout her life, the role of mother is defined from both a female and male perspective for generations 35+.
 As for younger generations, they prioritize the role of the independent, career-focused woman.